 Generalized depletion models predict the catch by time step in numbers, not in weight.
-Therefore the monthly catch recorded in weight in the database needed to be transformed to numbers by using the the time series of mean weight.
+Therefore the monthly catch recorded in weight in the database needed to be transformed to numbers by using the time series of mean weight.
 The complete mean weight time series is shown in Fig. 6.
 There is ample intra-annual variability in both time series, as expected given the very fast growth rate that characterizes the species [11].
 Ecuadorian fleets seem to catch larger fish than Peruvian fleets.

-Figure 5: Effort and catch data in four fleets operating in the South-East Pacific (Peru and Ecuador).
+Figure 5.
+Effort and catch data in four fleets operating in the South East Pacific (Peru and Ecuador).
 PerArt: Peruvian artisanal; PerFib: Peruvian fibreglass; EcuArt: Ecuadorian artisanal; EcuFib: Ecuadorian fibreglass.

-Figure 6: Mean weight time series used to transform catch in weight to catch in numbers.
+Figure 6.
+Mean weight time series used to transform catch in weight to catch in numbers.

-2.2 Generalized depletion models
+3.2.
+Generalized depletion models

 The stock assessment methodology employed here has been described in several recent scientific articles [12, 28, 13, 29, 14, 15, 16, 17, 18, 30, 31, 20].
-The model developed for this case is an extension of multi-annual generalized depletion models [13, 16, 31].
+The model developed for this case is an extension of multi annual generalized depletion models [13, 16, 31].
 These models run at monthly time steps and analyze the data from several annual fishing season simultaneously.
-The models contain parameters for initial abundance, the average natural mortality rate over the period of years covered by the time series of data, the magnitude of annual recruitment pulses to each fleet (i.e. there is a total number of number of years \times number of fleets, $16 \times 4 = 64$ recruitment parameters) and three fishing operational parameters that are fleet-specific (i.e. $3 \times 4 = 12$ fishing operational parameters).
-These models are fully mechanistic models in which all parameters are estimated freely, not fixing any parameters to estimate and is of the form:
+The models contain parameters for initial abundance, the average natural mortality rate over the period of years covered by the time series of data, the magnitude of annual recruitment pulses to each fleet (i.e. there is a total number of number of years $\times$ number of fleets, $16 \times 4 = 64$ recruitment parameters) and three fishing operational parameters that are fleet specific (i.e. $3 \times 4 = 12$ fishing operational parameters).
+These models are fully mechanistic models in which all parameters are estimated freely, not fixingany parameter at arbitrary values.
+The generalized depletion model specific to this case has 78 parameters to estimate and is of the form: